Bayani Fernando: ABS-CBN franchise renewal controversy

-Clash with Marcelino Teodoro and 2022 Marikina Mayoral Campaign
+Clash with Marcelino Teodoro and 2022 Marikina mayoral campaign

 In December 2020, Marcelino Teodoro submitted a complaint to the Department of Environment and Natural Resources against BFCT, claiming that the flooding caused by the passage of Typhoon Ulysses was a result of the construction firm's land reclamation project along the Marikina River.
 Fernando denied the claims, commenting that the flooding was the result of the narrowing of the river and the construction of the Manalo Bridge.
-The department would ultimately approve Teodoro's request to remove the reclaimed land, culminating Teodoro's ouster from the Nationalist People's Coalition.
-Teodoro and his allies would later migrate to the United Nationalist Alliance.
+The department would ultimately approve Teodoro's request to remove the reclaimed land, culminating in Teodoro's ouster from the Nationalist People's Coalition (NPC).
+Teodoro and his allies would later migrate to the United Nationalist Alliance (UNA).

-Fernando would challenge Teodoro for the city's mayoralty, running under the NPC banner.
+Fernando would challenge Teodoro for the city's mayoralty, running under NPC, but supported by the banner of TRoPa.
 His running mate was Tumana Barangay Captain Ziffred Ancheta.
 He ran on the platform of continuing his policies as mayor and to improve the city's infrastructure.

-Fernando was defeated in his election bid, only receiving 17.51% of the vote.
-The congressional seat left open by his mayoral campaign was filled by Marjorie Ann Teodoro.
-Had Fernando been elected back to the mayoralty, he would have been the first former mayor in the city's history to do so.
+Fernando was defeated in his election bid, only receiving 17.51% of the vote, while the congressional seat he left open by his mayoral campaign was filled by Teodoro's wife Maan.

-Business career

-BF Corporation

-Later on, he established BF Corporation, an umbrella company that includes BF Construction Company and BF Metal Works.
-His company became involved in the construction of structures for the Mall of Asia Arena, SM City Marikina, SM City Sucat, Robinsons Galleria, Robinsons Ermita, Shangri-La Plaza, Edsa Shangri-La, Manila, and buildings in Makati's business district such as Rufino Pacific Tower and one of the Philippines' tallest, PBCom Tower.